 The majority of the respondents (34,5%) strongly disagreed with the idea that the man is in charge of giving pleasure to the woman.
 In the second phase, even more participants than in the first phase disagreed with the statement (70,2% compared to 65,1%).
+The third phase shows a more complicated image; as if there was a shift towards agreement, but still with a prevalence (57,8%) of disagreement towards the statement of the question.

 There was a statistically significant difference between the opinions of male and female participants (p<.001) regarding the idea that the man is in charge of giving pleasure to the woman.
 More specifically, women had a stronger, more clear disagreement to this idea.
-In the second phase of the research, there was no statistically significant difference between the genders.
+In the second phase and the third phase of the research, there was no statistically significant difference between the genders.

 No statistically significant difference was found among the different age groups examined on this question.
 However, in the second phase there was a statistically significant difference (p<.05) between the age groups.
 More specifically, younger participants (aged 13-15) disagreed more strongly with the idea that the man is in charge of giving pleasure to the woman than their older (aged 16-18) peers.
+The same statistically significant difference and the same remarks emerged in the third phase of the research.